Configure Encryption for Confluent Platform with Ansible Playbooks

 Note

-• TLS enabled in Confluent Platform
+• TLS enabled for all Confluent Platform components that communicate over the network.

 all: